probablysamir/30daysofnode/README.md

 # Resources

 I'll be posting more and more resources I encounter in my journey.
+Also I've placed reference links in the documentation too so that you can visit there for a deeper understanding.

 For now, these are the resources I'm following: